google/xls/docs_src/codegen_options.md

 -   `--additional_channel_delay_ps=...` adds additional delay to operations on specific external channels.
-The flag takes a comma-separated list of `channel=delay` pairs, which means that the operations on `channel` will be modeled as having an additional `delay` picoseconds of delay.
+The flag takes a comma-separated list of `channel[:direction]=delay` pairs, which means that the operations on `channel` (and if specified, in the given `direction` [either recv or send]) will be modelled as having an additional `delay` picoseconds of delay.
 This can be helpful to meet timing when integrating XLS designs with other RTL.
-Note that since all flow-controlled channel operations have both inputs & outputs, the actual delay applied will be the sum of this value and the greater of `additional_input_delay_ps` or `additional_output_delay_ps`, if provided.
+    Note that since all flow-controlled channel operations have both inputs & outputs, the actual delay applied will be the sum of this value and the greater of `additional_input_delay_ps` or `additional_output_delay_ps`, if
+    provided.